British PM Sunak in Israel. What’s on his agenda?

 Britain withdrew in 1948, when Jewish leaders announced the creation of the State of Israel and Jewish militias went on a rampage against Palestinians forcing them to flee.

 About 750,000 Palestinians were displaced in a campaign of ethnic cleansing, some ending up in Jordan, Lebanon and Syria, and the rest squeezed into the remaining territory in Gaza, the West Bank and East Jerusalem.
-The Palestinians call the forced displacement “Nakba” or catastrophe.
+The Palestinians call the forced displacement the Nakba, Arabic for catastrophe.
 In 1967, Israel captured the remaining Palestinian territories – a step not recognised by the international community.

 What is Britain’s relationship with Israel?